 “Rousing songs about forest critters, by a former rock singer, encourage tykes to exercise their muscles and educate their minds. ”

 When internationally acclaimed singer-songwriter Jason Ringenberg created his family music character Farmer Jason, he had no idea he was launching what would prove to be the most commercially successful creation of his storied career.
 With Jason and the Scorchers in the 1980s, Jason pioneered the fusion of punk rock and country that helped birth the modern Americana and Alt-Country genres.
-There is a Scorchers exhibit in the Country Music Hall of Fame and they are recipients of the Americana Music Association’s Lifetime Achievement Award.
-The Times (UK) called Jason “one of the most dynamic live performers of his generation.”
+There is a Scorchers exhibit in the Country Music Hall of Fame and they are recipients of the Americana Music Association Lifetime Achievement Award.
+No less than UK’s The Times called Jason “one of the most dynamic live performers of his generation.”
 Jason could rest easy, assured that his place in rock ‘n’ roll history was secure.

-Now the story continues with the latest release, Nature Jams, by Farmer Jason and Buddies on myKaZoo Music/Universal.
-This is the most ambitious and adventurous Farmer Jason project to date.
-Each track has guest star artists singing duets about nature subjects and outdoor activities like whale watching, ice skating, hiking, and spelunking.
-Included in the album package are 16 songs, 18 guest artists, a 20-page illustrated booklet, and a bonus DVD with 4 new videos.
-“The central goal of the record is to inspire and motivate children to get outdoors and experience nature firsthand,” says Jason.
+The story continued with his release Nature Jams in 2011.
+Each track had guest star artists singing duets about nature subjects and outdoor activities like whale watching, ice skating, hiking, and spelunking.
+“The central goal of the record is to inspire and motivate children to get outdoors and experience nature firsthand,” said Jason.
 “I get more satisfaction when that happens than from any award or sold-out show.”

-The guest star list on the release is both impressive and unexpected.
-Farmer Jason pulls in many old and new friends, including Steve Gorman of the Black Crowes, Mike Mills from R.E.M., Tom Petersson of Cheap Trick, Iris DeMent, indie folk darling Brandi Carlile, Grammy®-award winning bassist Vic Wooten, Americana hipster Todd Snider, banjo virtuoso Alison Brown, zydeco star Terrance Simien, platinum-selling vocalist Suzy Bogguss, Irish rockers The Saw Doctors, humorist-musician Webb Wilder, Hank Williams III and the legendary Tommy Ramone of the Ramones.
-Other guest artists are Jo Nesbø, the international best selling mystery novelist; Kristi Rose, a Nashville chanteuse; and Ruthie Foster, the Blues Music Awards’ Traditional Blues Female Artist of the Year.
-Even Jason and the Scorchers join in.
-Stylistically the songs range from Celtic rock to pure folk.
+The guest star list on the release was both impressive and unexpected.
+Farmer Jason pulled in many old and new friends, including Steve Gorman of the Black Crowes, Mike Mills from R.E.M., Tom Petersson of Cheap Trick, Iris DeMent, indie folk darling Brandi Carlile, Grammy®-award winning bassist Vic Wooten, Americana hipster Todd Snider, banjo virtuoso Alison Brown, Zydeco star Terrance Simien, platinum-selling vocalist Suzy Bogguss, Irish rockers The Saw Doctors, humorist-musician Webb Wilder, Hank Williams III and the legendary Tommy Ramone of the Ramones.
+Other guest artists were Jo Nesbø, the international best selling mystery novelist; Kristi Rose, a Nashville chanteuse; and Ruthie Foster, the Blues Music Awards’ Traditional Blues Female Artist of the Year.
+Even Jason and the Scorchers joined in.
+Stylistically the songs ranged from Celtic rock to pure folk.